Kotahitanga means unity. Kotahitanga movements are Māori political movements that aim to unify Māori on a pan-tribal basis.

 An early example of a kotahitanga movement dates back to the search for a national flag for New Zealand.
 Before 1840, when New Zealand became part of the British Empire, ships that were built in New Zealand were not entitled to fly the British flag.
 One New Zealand ship called the Sir George Murray, part-owned by northern chiefs Patuone and Taonui, was impounded, with Patuone on board, for not having a flag or register.
 To solve this issue, the British Resident (a representative of the British government) James Busby organised a meeting with northern chiefs to select a flag for use by ships from New Zealand.
 On 20 March 1834 the flag, known as the flag of the United Tribes of New Zealand, was adopted by 25 northern rangatira at Waitangi.
 The flag and informal Māori registers were recognised by Britain.

 A year after a national flag was chosen, Busby organised a meeting at Waitangi for a number of northern chiefs.
 On 28 October 1835 they signed a Declaration of Independence, Te Whakaputanga o te Rangatiratanga o Nu Tirene, in which they declared their sovereignty (rangatiratanga) and a sovereign state (whenua rangatira).
-Initially it was northern chiefs who signed, but over the next few years other chiefs signed, including Waikato chief Te Wherowhero, and Hawke’s Bay chief Te Hāpuku.
+Initially it was northern chiefs who signed, but over the next few years other chiefs signed, including Waikato chief Te Wherowhero and Hawke’s Bay chief Te Hāpuku.
 The united tribes were supposed to meet each year in a congress.
 However, this did not happen.

 The Treaty of Waitangi is often referred to as New Zealand’s founding document.
 It was a treaty between Queen Victoria as head of state and the various Māori chiefs.
 One of the reasons for organising a treaty to negotiate the transfer of sovereignty was because the united tribes had declared their independence in 1835.
-The treaty specifically refers to the earlier declaration when it noted that those who sign the treaty are, ‘The Chiefs of the Confederation of the United Tribes of New Zealand and the separate and independent Chiefs’.
-The English version of the treaty purports to transfer sovereignty from Māori to Britain, while the Māori versions transfers ‘kāwanatanga’.
+The treaty specifically refers to the earlier declaration when it noted that those who signed the treaty were ‘The Chiefs of the Confederation of the United Tribes of New Zealand and the separate and independent Chiefs’.
+The English version of the treaty purported to transfer sovereignty from Māori to Britain, while the Māori versions transferred ‘kāwanatanga’.
 In English Māori retained ownership of their properties, while in Māori they retained ‘te tino rangatiratanga’.
 Problematically, ‘rangatiratanga’ had been referred to in the Declaration of Independence as meaning ‘independence’.
-There has been much debate since about the true meaning of rangatiratanga, but historically Māori came to see the treaty as a basis of independence and a justification of independent kotahitanga movements.
+There has been much debate since about the true meaning of rangatiratanga, but historically Māori came to see the treaty as a basis for independence and a justification of independent kotahitanga movements.

 The formation of the Kīngitanga, or Māori King movement, began in the 1850s.
 Tāmihana Te Rauparaha and Hēnare Mātene Te Whiwhi promoted the idea of a Māori monarch.
 Te Whiwhi believed a Māori monarchy would be vital to protect Māori land.
 Māori sought to bring bargaining power together and so aimed to put together a united movement with a king as its head.
 As the King movement began it was branded a ‘land league’ because it tried to halt land sales.